fortinetdev/terraform-provider-fortios/website/docs/d/fortios_system_sdnconnector.html.markdown

 * `proxy` - SDN proxy.
 * `ha_status` - Enable/disable use for FortiGate HA service.
 * `verify_certificate` - Enable/disable server certificate verification.
+* `vdom` - Virtual domain name of the remote SDN connector.
 * `server` - Server address of the remote SDN connector.
 * `server_list` - Server address list of the remote SDN connector.
 The structure of `server_list` block is documented below.
 * `server_port` - Port number of the remote SDN connector.